Pázmány Péter Catholic University

 (6 credit points, terminal examination, Prof. Miklós Csala; P-ITOBA-0002)

-Lectures will continue online at the original timetable on Zoom platform (as video conferences).
-Invitation for each lecture will be emailed to the students registered to the subject.
+Lectures will be delivered online on Zoom platform.
+Invitation will be emailed to the students registered to the subject.
 As Zoom video conference is interactive, students also have the opportunity to ask the lecturers live or written questions.
-Lecture slides continue to be available through this website.

-Mid-term oral examinations will also be held on the Zoom interface (in the form of bilateral discussions) from the originally announced material, using the original questions and the originally planned evaluation and reward parameters.
+Mid-term oral examinations will also be held on Zoom interface (in the form of bilateral discussions).

 The knowledge to be attained